Understanding the SAVE Act

 What is the SAVE Act?

-The SAVE Act is a federal bill that would require voters to provide documentary proof of U.S. citizenship — such as a birth certificate, U.S. passport, or certificate of naturalization — in person when registering to vote in federal elections.
+The SAVE Act is a federal bill that would require voters to show documentary proof of U.S. citizenship in person — such as a birth certificate, U.S. passport, or certificate of naturalization — when registering to vote in person for federal elections.

-This would be a significant change from how registration works now in New Mexico.
-Currently, voters attest to their citizenship and provide a state-issued ID, like a driver’s license or Real ID.
-Behind the scenes, the Secretary of State’s Office conducts a secure backend verification process using state and federal databases.
-The SAVE Act would shift this responsibility onto the individual voter and require them to present physical documents directly, creating a more burdensome registration process.
+This would be a significant change from how voter registration currently works in New Mexico.
+Right now, voters attest under penalty of perjury that they are U.S. citizens and provide a state-issued ID, like a driver’s license or Real ID, as part of the registration process.
+Behind the scenes, the New Mexico Secretary of State’s Office conducts secure backend verification checks against state and federal databases to confirm the voter’s identity and eligibility, but it does not directly reverify citizenship at the time of registration.

 What Could Change?